weareinto/live-code-assessment/README.md

 **Requirements:**
 - Load JSON data and convert to LangChain Documents
 - Use existing FAISS and FakeEmbeddings setup
-- Make retriever available for LLM class integration
+- Make retriever available for FakeLLM class integration

 ---